kubernetes/kubernetes/docs/kubectl.md

       --namespace="": If present, the namespace scope for this CLI request.
   -s, --server="": The address of the Kubernetes API server
-      --stderrthreshold=2: logs at or above this threshold go to stderr --token=: token for the user entry in .kubeconfig --user="": The name of the kubeconfig user to use --v=0: log level for V logs
+      --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
+      --user="": The name of the kubeconfig user to use --v=0: log level for V logs
       --validate=false: If true, use a schema to validate the input before sending it